awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-os-windows.md

 **Creating Instances**
 You create Windows instances with the AWS OpsWorks Stacks console, API, or CLI\.
 Windows instances are Amazon EBS\-backed, but you cannot mount extra Amazon EBS volumes\.
 Windows stacks can use [24/7](workinginstances-starting.md) instances, which you start and stop manually\.
-They can also use [time\-based automatic scaling](workinginstances-autoscaling-timebased.md), which automatically starts and stops instances based on a user\-specified schedule, or [load\-based automatic scaling](workinginstances-autoscaling-loadbased.md), which allows a stack to handle variable loads by starting additional instances when traffic is high and stopping instances when traffic is low\.
+They can also use [time\-based automatic scaling](workinginstances-autoscaling-timebased.md), which automatically starts and stops instances based on a user\-specified schedule\.
+Windows\-based stacks cannot use [load\-based automatic scaling](workinginstances-autoscaling-loadbased.md)\.
 You cannot [register Windows instances](registered-instances.md) that were created outside of AWS OpsWorks Stacks with a stack\.

 **Updates**